-It's difficult to determine how historically accurate Hostel is, in part because the series's infamous "Elite Hunting" organization might actually still exist.
-In an interview, director Eli Roth said that allegedly, an organization based in Thailand lets members shoot people in the head for the price of $10,000 per kill.
-The victims are sold to the organization by their impoverished family members sell the targets to the organization.
+It's difficult to determine how historically accurate Hostel is, in part because the series' infamous "Elite Hunting" organization might actually still exist.
+In an interview, director Eli Roth claimed that an organization based in Thailand lets members shoot people in the head for the price of $10,000.
+Allegedly, impoverished family members sell the targets to the organization.

 Craven described the idea for the premise of A Nightmare on Elm Street:

-"I’d read an article in the LA Times about a family who had escaped the Killing Fields in Cambodia and managed to get to the U.S. Things were fine, and then suddenly the young son was having very disturbing nightmares.
+I’d read an article in the LA Times about a family who had escaped the Killing Fields in Cambodia and managed to get to the U.S. Things were fine, and then suddenly the young son was having very disturbing nightmares.
 He told his parents he was afraid that if he slept, the thing chasing him would get him, so he tried to stay awake for days at a time.
 When he finally fell asleep, his parents thought this crisis was over.
 Then they heard screams in the middle of the night.
 By the time they got to him, he was dead.
 He died in the middle of a nightmare.
 Here was a youngster having a vision of a horror that everyone older was denying.
-That became the central line of Nightmare on Elm Street."
+That became the central line of Nightmare on Elm Street.